How to Transcribe an Interview: A Step-by-Step Guide - Ditto

 Let’s get the definition out of the way.

 Interview transcription means creating a written version of a recorded interview.
-It involves listening to the interview and accurately typing out words and nonverbal expressions—at least for a verbatim transcript.
+It involves listening to the interview and accurately typing out words and nonverbal expressions—at least for a verbatim transcript, such as verbatim court reporting.
 The transcribed text can be used to create a database, review or analyze the content, prepare for future interviews, and more.

 Types of Interviews Where Transcription Can Be Helpful

-To get a bigger picture, I’ve listed a few types of interviews where transcribing them can be beneficial.
+To gain a broader perspective, I’ve listed a few types of interviews where transcribing them can be particularly beneficial.

 Type of InterviewDescription